Relationship of Donald Trump and Jeffrey Epstein: Commentary

-Elon Musk tweeted in June 2025 that Trump "is in the Epstein files.
-That is the real reason they have not been made public".
-He deleted the post shortly afterwards, stating that it "went too far".
+During the 2026 Iran war, critics of Trump mocked him by nicknaming the war the "Operation Epstein Distraction" or "Operation Epstein Fury" (in reference to the codename Operation Epic Fury), alleging that it was launched to distract from the Trump–Epstein relationship.

 Epstein family

 In 2024, Epstein's brother Mark said that he did not know why Epstein and Trump's friendship ended.
 He stated that Epstein had said in a tape that he "stopped hanging out with Donald Trump when he realized Trump was a crook".
-In July 2025, Mark Epstein made further statements, emphasizing their closeness, refuting Trump's assertions that he "was not a fan" and Steven Cheung's statement that "The President was never in Epstein's office…" in relation to the accusation of one of Epstein's victims who mentioned having had a "disturbing" encounter with Trump in Jeffrey's office, in 1995.
+In July 2025, Mark Epstein made further statements, emphasizing their closeness, refuting Trump's assertions that he "was not a fan" and White House Communications Director Steven Cheung's statement that "The President was never in Epstein's office..." in relation to the accusation of one of Epstein's victims who mentioned having had a "disturbing" encounter with Trump in Jeffrey's office, in 1995.
 Mark also declared he didn't know anything about his brother's crimes until 2006.

+Melania Trump

+Following the release of the Epstein files, Melania Trump made a statement in early April 2026, denying any relationship with Epstein or Maxwell.
+Trump asserted that she had never been an Epstein victim and that she and Trump had not been introduced to one another by Epstein, but instead had first met him in 2000 at an event that she and Trump had attended together.
+She had appeared to referenced in an email dated October 2002, which is signed with her name however, she claims that any connections that any assertion of a relationship was a "false smear".

 In popular culture

-On September 23, 2025, a statue of Trump and Epstein titled Best Friends Forever (also known as Why Can't We Be Friends?) was briefly installed at the National Mall in Washington, D.C.
+On September 23, 2025, a statue of Trump and Epstein titled Best Friends Forever, also known as Why Can't We Be Friends?, was briefly installed at the National Mall in Washington, D.C.
 Created by an anonymous art group aliased "The Secret Handshake", the sculpture was created in protest of the relationship of Trump and Epstein and the closely associated sexual misconduct allegations against Trump.
-The sculpture had permits to stay on display until September 28, but was dismantled by the United States Park Police within 24 hours of installation.
+The sculpture had permits to stay on display until September 28, but was dismantled by the U.S. Park Police within 24 hours of installation.
 On October 2, it was reported that the statue had been temporarily reinstalled on the National Mall.

 In a South Park episode titled "Sermon on the 'Mount", aired in July 2025, an animated version of Trump is asked by Satan whether he is in the "Epstein list".
 He answers with "The Epstein list?
 Are we still talking about that?" and Satan states that "It's weird that whenever it comes up you just tell everyone to relax".